 Two computed tomographies (CT) were available for all patients.
 A planning CT was used for OAR delineation and SDRT planning.
 Target motion was estimated on a second, time-resolved CT (4D-CT), consisting of 10 phases (0% - 90%).
 Clinical target volumes (CTV) were delineated using a registered positron emission tomography (PET) scan.

 The planning objectives were that 99 % of planning target volume (PTV) must receive at least 24 Gy (V99% ≥ 24 Gy) in a single fraction, while all OAR constraints as defined in the AAPM task group 101 report on stereotactic radiotherapy had to be respected [13].
-The metastasis in right cardiophrenic space had a prescribed dose of 5x7 Gy.

 Table 1 - Patient characteristics showing lesion locations, stages, peak-to-peak motions, and volumes of corresponding CTV, SPTV and FTV.